andreubotella/deno-simple-module-loader/README.md

   `"lodash"`), URL specifiers which are not supported in browsers (like Deno's `npm:` URL support), or any other mapping from the import specifier to the actual fetched URL (like import maps).
+- Custom import attribute types (such as `{type: "my-custom-type"}`).
+CSS imports count as a custom type for this purpose.
 - Blob URLs
 - Any support for transpiling modules (i.e. Typescript)
 - Custom network, authentication or TLS settings.
 (Though if there's significant